 The BRITE Project is a research project of the Cooperative Research Centre for Construction Innovation, based at the Queensland University of Technology in Brisbane.
 The project's aim is to increase the rate and quality of innovation in the industry.
-The research team is doing this by widely publishing information on successful innovations, drawn from the BRITE Innovation Survey and from more detailed case studies.
-Six case studies are already available, www.brite. crcci.info/case_studies/index.htm and the team would now like to begin work on more.
+The research team is doing this by widely publishing information on successful innovations, drawn from the 2004 BRITE Innovation Survey of the building and construction industry and from more detailed case studies.
+The BRITE Innovation Survey identified 82 highly innovative businesses, including 26 that have developed world-first innovations.
+Six case studies are already available (www.brite.crcci.info/case_studies/index.htm), and the team would like to begin work on more.